 Flour and Baking Supplies

-You can buy flour in the same way mentioned above.
+You can buy flour in the same way I talked about earlier.

 My favorite time of year to stock up on all baking supplies is November and early December.
 That’s when stores will have these items at the lowest price.